 Students typically attend medical school after completing a baccalaureate degree; most medical schools require a baccalaureate degree as part of their admissions requirements.
-M.D. programs are (four years), and students follow medical school with three or more years in residency (specialized clinical training).
+M.D./D.O. programs are four years, and students follow medical school with three or more years in residency (specialized clinical training).

-Competition for places in medical school is keen, and admissions committees are able to choose from among many talented students.
-The mean cumulative GPA for the entering 2011 class at Colleges of Medicine was 3.76 and the science mean was 3.73.
+Competition for admission to medical school is keen, and admissions committees are able to choose from among many talented students.
+The mean cumulative GPA for the entering 2014 class at allopathic medical school was 3.76 where as in osteopathic medical school it was 3.51 and the science mean was 3.39.
 Students whose academic records fall well below the averages are unlikely to be accepted to medical school.

 Important non-academic factors include good moral character, excellent interpersonal skills, a deep commitment to health care, evidence of leadership potential and service to others.
 Successful applicants will likely have volunteered or worked in a health care setting with patient contact, job shadowed a physician, participated in organizations that serve others, taken advantage of leadership opportunities and learned how to conduct research and work independently.

 Get Involved and gain experience as much as you can while at school.
 On campus you can be a tutor, mentor, and/or take a leadership position for the student organization.
 Volunteering experience in the community will be looked upon favorably by professional school admissions committees.
 If some of your volunteering is in a healthcare setting, you can combine volunteering with exposure to the field.
 It is important to track your volunteer hours, as most professional school applications will ask for details of the time you spent volunteering.
 Keep a record of your volunteer supervisor(s), including name(s) and title(s).